Missouri Plan: History and spread of the plan

 In line with other reforms urged during the Progressive Era, legal scholars put forth ideas in the first decades of the 1900s to reduce or remove the role of politics in the selection of judges, particularly circuit judges with responsibilities over the day-to-day work of the courts.
 An example of this advocacy is the merit selection program urged by Albert M. Kales in his work Unpopular Government in the United States (1914).

 Support for merit selection increased due to the perceived corruption of urban political bosses.
 Missouri voters adopted the system by initiative petition in November 1940 after several very contentious judicial elections, which were heavily influenced by the political machine of Tom Pendergast.
 Most associate and circuit judges are elected.
 However, the state constitution requires such judges in Jackson County (Kansas City) and the city of St. Louis to be selected under the nonpartisan system.
 Similarly, the voters in Clay and Platte counties (parts of Kansas City), St. Louis county, and Greene County (Springfield) have elected to appoint such judges under the nonpartisan system.
 After Missouri adopted this method for selecting judges, several other states adopted it, either in full or in part.
 The plan was put forth by a committee chaired by Luther Ely Smith, "founder" of the Gateway Arch National Park.

 The Missouri Non-Partisan Court Plan has served as a model for thirty-four other states that use merit selection to fill some or all judicial vacancies.
 23 states use the method or a variant for the state supreme court.

+A research on the spread of the Missouri plan, using statistical analysis, has found that the most reform-prone states were those that faced a growing urban and industrial population.
+The authors present that these states were not the most reform-oriented at the time by presenting the simple fact that, although the plan originated in Missouri in 1940, no other state adopted it until 1958.
+According to their analysis, this wave of adoption coincided closely with the period leading up to and following legislative reapportionment in the 1960s and early 1970s, prompted in part by the Supreme Court’s decision in Baker v.
+Carr (1962).
+In this case, the Supreme Court, in a 6-2 decision, decided that state legislative reapportionment questions were justiciable, and the Courts can intervene if appropriate legal reapportionment measures have not been taken.
+During this period, rural legislators in states with rapidly growing urban populations faced the prospect of losing long-standing overrepresentation in state legislatures.
+The adoption of the Missouri Plan served as a strategic response to these anticipated power shifts, allowing rural interests to limit the influence of urban areas in the selection of judges who would later oversee reapportionment disputes.
+This incentive experienced a decline once the reapportionment was complete.